 My original excitement over the M4E1 was clear in my first review.
 I had obtained my first non-standard upper receiver and rail system and I had high expectations for the product.
 So how has it held up?

-The torx screws have remained firmly in place with ceramic Rock Set and the hardware has not rotated out-of-place since first install.
+The Torx screws have remained firmly in place with ceramic Rock Set and the hardware has not rotated out-of-place since the first install.
 No hardware has loosened or fallen out.

 I still recommend the m4E1 and believe it has a part to play in a modern AR15 build which follows evolutionary manufacturing principles that reduce overall part count, simplify the assembly process, reduces system cost, and possibly increase system strength.

 In short, it still rocks.
 Get the upper for $111 for a blem over at Aero Precision.

 For another take, look at what Texas Plinking has built with their M4E1 review.
 Really solid-looking build and it covers the M4E1 in detail.

 Note: I don’t make a commission off any sales from Aero’s site, but that’s a good deal to try out this equipment.